mohitpai/journey-optimizer.en/help/using/messages/create-in-app.md

     * Select **[!UICONTROL Import]** to import the HTML or .zip file containing your HTML content.

 ### Content tab {#content-tab}

+From the **Content** tab, you can define: the content of the notification and the style of the **Close** button.
+You can also add a media to your In-App notification, and add action buttons from this tab.

 #### Close button {#close-button}